Differentially Private Synthetic Heavy-tailed Data: Background

 KNG \citep{reimherr2019kng} sanitizes a statistic by promoting solutions that minimize the gradient of the objective function.
 This mechanism behaves in a very similar way to the well-known exponential mechanism \citep{mcsherry2007mechanism}, but works directly with the gradient instead of the objective function itself.
 Taking advantage of the gradient makes KNG stand out among other private mechanisms: it does not limit the type of norms one can use.
 KNG also results in a more optimal amount of noise added to the summaries than the exponential mechanism.
 Compared to the level of statistical estimation error, KNG adds an asymptotically negligible amount of noise, while the exponential mechanism does not \citep{awan2019benefits}.

 Additionally, KNG has an advantage over objective perturbation, as it can achieve DP even when the objective function is not strongly convex and twice differentiable.
 This property makes KNG a highly practical mechanism applicable to a wide range of objective functions.
 The authors also point out that KNG reduces the complexities in calculation and computational efforts.
 Suppose the objective function is twice differentiable and convex.
-In that case, KNG is asymptotically an instantiation of the K-norm mechanism, ensuring that the noise introduced is approximately the lowest possible amount to satisfy DP.
+In that case, KNG is asymptotically an instantiation of the K-norm mechanism \citep{awan2021structure}, ensuring that the noise introduced is approximately the lowest possible amount to satisfy DP.

-KNG applies to quantile regression, whose objective function is not strongly convex and twice differentiable due to its generalizability property.
+KNG applies to quantile regression, whose objective function is not strongly convex and twice differentiable, due to its generalizability property.
 Formally, \citet{reimherr2019kng} derived the sampling function of KNG in the quantile regression setting as:

 The sensitivity $\Delta$ is $2(1-\tau)C_X$, where $\sup_{x_1}\|x_1\| \le C_X$.
 In this case, the sensitivity calculation under KNG only involves the bounds on X, making it significantly simpler than the exponential mechanism.
 However, a disadvantage of KNG when applied to quantile regression is that the theoretical asymptotic utility guarantee, which states that KNG results in $O_p\left(\frac{1}{n}\right)$-level noise, does not hold.
 Despite this drawback, the authors were able to show through a simulation study that the level of noise added is still asymptotically negligible and is much lower than that of the exponential mechanism.
-Finally, note that in order for Equation \ref{eq: kngqr} to be integrable, we need to define it only over a bounded subset of the domain.
-For the rest of the paper, we assume that $\theta$ has a normal base measure and c = 0.00001.
-Then, we sample from:
+Additionally, note that in order for Equation \ref{eq: kngqr} to be integrable, we need to define it only over a bounded subset of the domain.
+Finally, we assume that $\theta$ has a normal base measure and c = 0.00001 for the rest of the paper.
+As a result, we sample from: